 Whilst Search Impression Share is a metric everyone frequently looks at, its close relatives are often overlooked.

 A low impression share on Search Network means your keywords are relevant to searches made on google but your ads aren’t appearing most of the time.
-It’s important to look at Search Lost IS (rank) & Search Lost IS (budget) to understand the reasons behind a low impression share.
+It’s important to look at Search Lost IS (rank) & Search Lost IS (budget) to understand the reasons behind a low impression share in the PPC management.

 Search Lost IS (rank) is the percentage of times your ad wasn’t shown due to poor ad rank.